How to Find out How Long Your Computer Has Been On

 Type uptime -p and press Enter.
 This will output your PCs uptime.

-- How to Be a Computer Genius
+- How to Have Fun Using a Computer

-- How to Use a Computer
+- How to Back up a Computer